AdavidGuevara/scrapy-cacthCookieExample/README.md

-# Capturar una cookie con scrapy.
+# Example of capturing a cookie with scrapy.